mzgh13/builder-os-ideation/research/Agency/Agency_Workflow_Research_Deepdive.md

 These five integrations form a critical nexus, covering the core data flow for both project financial management (PM \+ Time Tracking \+ Accounting) and the data sources for client reporting (Ad Platform \+ Analytics).
 The integrations must be *deep and bi-directional* where appropriate, focusing on the specific data entities and attributes identified in the UBOM that are essential for the killer workflows.

 Key AI-Powered Orchestration & Insight Opportunities:
-CompanyOS's AI capabilities should be introduced thoughtfully, focusing on augmenting human expertise and automating complex decision-support tasks.
+<SaaS-OS>'s AI capabilities should be introduced thoughtfully, focusing on augmenting human expertise and automating complex decision-support tasks.

 * **Project Financials:**
   * **Predictive Budget & Margin Forecasting:** Move beyond simple actuals.
 E.g., "Based on current task velocity in Asana and time logged in Clockify for Project X, it is projected to be Y% over/under budget by its scheduled completion date, with an estimated final margin of Z%."